PelleLille/hsl-docs/functions.rst

   Perl compatible regular expression data matching and replacing

   :param string pattern: the regular expression to match
-  :param string replace: the pattern to replace with
+  :param any replace: the pattern to replace as string or a callback function
   :param string subject: the string acted upon
   :param number limit: max occurrences to replace (`0` equals `unlimited`)
   :return: return subject with the replacements done
   :rtype: string

   In `replace` matches are available using ``$0`` to ``$n``. ``$0`` will be the entire match, and ``$1`` (and forward) each match group.

+  The replace function should take one argument (array of values [$0, $n...]) and return a string value.

 .. code-block:: hsl